 Handbags made from trees.

-(Rafiki from the Lion King lived on a Baobab tree).
 The baobab is the largest succulent in the world and is found in 20 sub-Saharan countries.
 It can provide shelter, clothing, food, and water for animals and humans.
 The cork-like bark and huge stem are fire resistant and are used for making cloth and rope.
 The leaves are used as condiments and medicines.

 The fruit, called "monkey bread", is edible, and full of Vitamin C. The tree can store hundreds of liters of water, which is tapped in dry periods.